 Since array values are references to arrays, two variables can be bound to exactly the same array.
-If array variables a and b are bound to the same array object, then updating an array of a a[i] = e;

-changes the value of b[i].
+If array variables a and b are bound to the same array object, then updating an array of a changes the value of b[i].
 Scheme variables bound to vectors have precisely the same property.